tetatetit/WowContacts/README.md

 Examples in the code or overall?

-> used lots of un-needed threads
+> used lots of un-needed threads,

 Where "lots"  while only 2 other then main GUI:
  1. Storage which fulfills all storage queries (search/filter/sort, update)